-Darth Vader is stuck behind enemy lines and it’s him against the whole Rebel Alliance.
+Darth Vader is stuck behind enemy lines with him against the whole Rebel Alliance.
 How will Vader get out of this predicament?
-You’ll have to read Vader Down to find out, but I’m sure he’ll do it in the most bad-ass way possible.
+You’ll have to read Vader Down to find out, but I’m sure he’ll do it in the most badass way possible.

-Crossovers can be a bit confusing, sometimes it’s hard to tell which comic you should read next in the story and, if you’re like me, sometimes can miss apart if you’re not paying close enough attention.
-To take the stress out of it all, I’ve created the Star Wars: Vader Down Reading Order Checklist which will make sure you don’t miss any of the story.
+Crossovers can be a bit confusing.
+Sometimes it’s hard to tell which comic you should read next in the story and it’s easy to miss a chapter if you’re not paying close enough attention.
+Luckily, the Star Wars: Vader Down Reading Order Checklist is here to make reading this Star Wars crossover simple.

 Written by Jason Aaron.
 Art by Mike Deodato.